garagehive/garagehive.github.io/docs/garagehive-faqs.md

 1. From within the jobsheet, select Process
 2. Within Process press Split Document.
 (This will load a new Service Splitting page).
 3. At this point you will see Service Splitting Lines.
 Untick the lines which you want putting on a separate jobsheet/invoice.
-4. Once you have unticked these select Actions within the Actions Bar and then press Split.
+4. Once you have unticked these select Actions within the menu bar and then press Split.
 5. You will then see a pop up message which will advise you of the new jobsheet number for the lines which you have unticked.

 You will now have 2 jobsheets open for this customer/vehicle.